Taki-do/Taki-do/README.md

 # 💫 About Me:
-Currently studying in 42 school.<br>Also working on WoodExchange as web developper.
+Currently studying in 42 school.

 ## 🌐 Socials: